What clothes to bring? [see

 Is there a baggage limitation?

-When you fly to the ship, you are limited to the airlines baggage limits for checked
+When you fly, you are limited to the airlines baggage limits for checked

 luggage and carryons.
 Sometimes there is a weight limit for